Eagle Rock Kickoff Party, September 16, 2017

 Magic Mountain comes to mind, if it hadn't already been taken.
-Our day at the foot of Cerrito Peak was the perfect start on our journey to raise $350,000 to make this historic part of Morro Bay open space forever.
+Our day at the foot of Eagle Rock (aka Cerrito Peak) was the perfect start on our journey to raise $350,000 to make this historic part of Morro Bay open space forever.

 Our project and our presence was blessed by Native American friends Mary, John and Vennise, who left white sage burning the whole afternoon -- we inhaled the blessing.
 This blessing was the heart of the day, and the core of our mission.